-We went to city center, and booked a $50 package with All Lao Service.
-It includes one hour elephant trek, entrance fee to Kuang Si falls, transfers to and fro city center-elephant camp-Kuang Si falls, lunch and drinking water.
+We went to the city center, and booked a $50 package with All Lao Service.
+It includes a one hour encounter with elephants, entrance ticket to Kuang Si falls, transfers to and fro the city center, lunch and drinking water.

 Our next destination was the Kuang Si falls.
-You know those calendars that feature all these beautiful falls?
+You know those calendars that feature beautiful falls?
 Yes, they actually exist!
-Kuang Si is breathtaking with its turquoise color, truly a gift of nature.
+Kuang Si is breathtaking with its turquoise color, and is truly a gift of nature.

-How can you not love this place?
-It’s even more mesmerizing in person!
-Jane and I had planned to take a bath, or at least get our feet wet, but she backed out last minute.
-I was apprehensive too at first, but for the sake of it, I still dipped!
-Bucket list checked!
+Jane and I had planned to take a dip, or at least get our feet wet, but she backed out last minute.
+I was apprehensive too at first, but I didn’t want to miss the chance of experiencing this.

 Other than those, the whole trip was an enjoyable one!
 I love how this place is not overrated, and three items off my bucket list is definitely awesome!

 Now off to the last stop of this trip – Cambodia!
 The bus/train ride from Vang Vieng to Siem Reap was over 30 hours long, and I thought that would be such a waste of time so ultimately I chose to fly with Cambodia Angkor Air.
 More about it on my next post!